Waiting, fearing, singing: A night sheltering in Ukraine - NewsBreak

 “But how can you explain it to a dog?
 He began to lose his fur from stress,” he said.

-“You can get used to a nightmare,” he said, trying to shrug the pressure off.
+“You can get used to a nightmare,” he said, trying to shrug it off.
 "And this is also a nightmare.”

 Despite the shortages, the lack of privacy and all the challenges that come with life on an underground railway platform, complaining comes hard to families.

-“It’s much harder for soldiers at the front.
-It’s embarrassing to complain about the icy floor, drafts and terrible toilets,” said 74-year-old Irina, who would not give her last name.
-Her grandson Anton is among those fighting in eastern Ukraine.
+“It’s much harder for soldiers at the front, it’s embarrassing to complain about the icy floor, drafts and terrible toilets,” said 74-year-old Irina, who would not give her last name.
+Her grandson Anton is fighting in eastern Ukraine.

 The internet mostly works and everyone reads the news.
 The potential participation of Belarus in the war on the side of Russia has become one of the most discussed topics.

-“Oh, Ukrainians, Belarusians and Russians can hardly be called brothers now,” said Dmitro Skorobogaty, a 69-year-old engineer.
+“Oh, Ukrainians, Belarusians and Russians can hardly be called brothers now,” said Dmitro Skorobogaty, 69, an engineer.
 Then he added, “though you can’t choose your relatives.”

 Police squads descend into the subway station, check documents, distribute water, and, among other things, advise people whether it's safe to step out.

-Amid the din of parents singing folk songs to their children, foreign students from Africa joined some Ukrainians in singing the melodic national anthem: “Ukraine has not died yet, Glory to Ukraine!”
+Amid the din of parents singing folk songs to their children, foreign students from Africa join with other Ukrainians in singing the melodic national anthem: “Ukraine has not died yet, Glory to Ukraine!”

 A flicker of hope is still nurtured by those taking shelter.

-“There is hope (for negotiations) because everyone wants peace, and some kind of result so that civilians aren’t being killed,” said Delina, the mother of two small children.
+“There is hope (for peace negotiations) because everyone wants peace, and some kind of result so that civilians aren’t being killed,” Delina, the mother of two small children said.

 Chernov reported from Mariupol, Ukraine.